 United Methodist Women shall be a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.

-A basket is available under the choir table in the church library for donated items.
+A basket is available in the fireside room for donated items.

 Bring a sandwich

 Call the church office for information: 541-884-4053

 As of September 3, we are out of walnuts, dark chocolate almonds, giant whole cashews, honey roasted cashews, and pistachios.
 We still have plenty of almonds, pecans, the tropical blend, and the heart healthy mix.

 Crater Lake District United Methodist Women’s Newsletters

 - United Methodist Women/Women’s Divison national web sites:

 These three short videos from United Methodist Women National Office tell our history in an entertaining fashion: